Last updated on January 2, 2023

 The stranger gave Jace all the fish, saving none for himself.
 When Jace was full, the foreigner said, “You’ve been in this wasteland for five years.
-The remnant of believers in Florida might be a thousand—if I include you in that count.”
+If I include you, the remnant of believers in Florida might be several thousand.”

 He seemed to be hinting at Jace’s indecisiveness.
-While he had not received the mark as described in the Bible, neither had he fully embraced Jesus as his savior.
+While he had not received the mark described in the Bible, he had not fully embraced Jesus as his Savior.
 Jace was a survivalist.

 “The word of God is even rarer than the remnant,” the visitor shared.
-“There might be a thousand Bibles hidden away in the United States—in strange places, but none near you.”
+“There might be a couple of thousand Bibles hidden in the United States—in strange places, but none near you.”